Forensic Science Program

 Click here for Forensic Science Frequently Asked Questions.

 Click here for Program Goals and Expected Student Learning Outcomes.

-The Forensic Science degree program at Russell Sage College was started in May 2001.
+The Forensic Science degree program was started in May 2001.
 This interdisciplinary program, offered through the Department of Chemistry & Biochemistry, is built on the foundation of our well-established programs in biology, chemistry and criminal justice.